Image Credit: Image copyright www.InsectIdentification.org; No Reproduction Permitted

 The minty green color of the small Laudable Arches Moth accentuates the various patterns on the wings with good contrast.

 Members of the Arches group of moths are highly patterned, and Laudable Arches is no exception.
 Overall, it has a light green shading with a large, obvious brown patch in the center of each forewing.
 It is similar in appearance to Implicit Arches, but the latter's brown mark is much fainter.
+Another relative, Explicit Arches, has a sharp color contrast that really showcases the curves on the wings.
 Under the brown mark is a light green and white bean-shaped mark.
 A white scalloped line runs both above and beneath the brown patch.
 Fringe on the bottom edges of the wings are checkered white and black.

 This species of moth has larvae that feed on herbaceous weeds like dandelions.
 Thanks to a range in a warmer part of the continent, two broods can be produced each year, and it is possible for adults to be found all year long in some places.
 Look for this small moth in fields, gardens, lawns, and abandoned lots where weeds have started to establish a presence.